ajhenley/gitbook/collectionsexample.md

 {%endace%}

-Adding items to your ArrayList is simple with the add method.
+Adding items to your ArrayList is simple and fun with the add method.
 {%ace edit=true, lang='java'%}
 temperatureList.add(40.5);
 temperatureList.add(33.9);